MichaelHaussmann/resolva/README.md

 ## What is resolva ?

-resolva is a python library that extracts data from a string by matching configurated patterns.
+**resolva** is a python library that extracts data from a string by matching configurated patterns.

 Typical usage:
 - for a path or string input,
 - loops through a series of configured patterns,
 - once a matching pattern found,
-- extracts data into a dictionary
+- extracts data and returns a dictionary

 Instead of bare regex, the pattern has a more readable "format" style syntax.

-resolva can also format the data back to a string.
+**resolva** can also format the data back to a string.

 ### Path resolving